 - Line the bottom of a round 9-inch (24cm) springform pan (or springform cake tin) with parchment paper and spray or butter the sides of the pan.

-- Beat ricotta and water until smooth in a large bowl with an electric mixer.
+- In a large bowl with an electric mixer, beat 1 cup ricotta cheese and ⅓ cup water or buttermilk until smooth.
 If it's still somewhat curdled, don't worry.

-- Add sugar, honey, and lemon zest and beat well.
+- Add ¾ cup sugar, ½ cup honey, and 1 tablespoon lemon zest and beat well.

-- Gradually add melted butter and then add eggs, one at a time, and beat until the mixture is smooth.
+- Gradually add ½ cup unsalted butter, melted, and 2 large eggs, one at a time, and beat until the mixture is smooth.

 - Add the dry ingredients in two or three additions, beating on low speed only until incorporated.

-- Pour the batter into the pan, dot the top with the tablespoon of chilled butter, and bake for 35 to 45 minutes, until the top is golden and a cake tester or toothpick inserted in the middle comes out clean.
+- Pour the batter into the pan, dot the top with 1 tablespoon unsalted butter, chilled and in little pieces, and bake for 35 to 45 minutes, until the top is golden and a cake tester or toothpick inserted in the middle comes out clean.

 - Let cool completely on a wire rack and remove from the tin or pan onto a serving plate, and serve with the blueberry sauce.
 You can also sprinkle the top with powdered sugar (known as icing sugar in some countries) before serving if you like a sweeter cake.